Black Bolt: 2000s

 The character is featured—again with the Royal Family—in a third self-titled limited series that has major developments for the Inhumans.
 Ronan the Accuser leads the Kree in a surprise attack, capturing Attilan and forcing the Royal Family into service against Kree enemies the Shi'ar.
 Karnak, Gorgon, and Triton covertly join the Shi'ar Imperial Guard while Black Bolt and Medusa must attempt the assassination of the Shi'ar ruler Lilandra at a ceremony ratifying an alliance between the Shi'ar and the Spartoi.
 Although the attempt fails and Black Bolt manages to defeat Ronan in personal combat, the Inhuman people choose to leave with the Kree and pursue a new future.
 This leaves Black Bolt and the Royal Family alone to fend for themselves.

 Interdimensional adventurers the Exiles also encounter an alternate universe version of Black Bolt.
-Black Bolt decides to attempt reintegration with Earth, and several younger Inhumans—recently exposed to the Terrigen Mists—explore Earth with mixed results, including at one stage the intervention of the Fantastic Four.
+Black Bolt decides to attempt reintegration with Earth, and several younger Inhumans—recently exposed to Terrigen Mist—explore Earth with mixed results, including at one stage the intervention of the Fantastic Four.
 The Inhumans resettle in the Blue Area of the Moon and begin to rebuild.
 The character also appears briefly in the mutant title X-Statix and a one-shot title, Inhumans 2099, speculates on the future of the Inhumans and their role on Earth.

-In the title The New Avengers, Black Bolt is revealed to be a member of a superhero council called the Illuminati.
-Via a retcon of Marvel continuity, the group form during the Kree-Skrull War to deal with threats to Earth.
-During the "Son of M" storyline, the mutant Quicksilver steals a canister of Terrigen crystals from Attilan, with Black Bolt and the rest of the Royal Family attempting to retrieve it.
+In the title New Avengers, Black Bolt is revealed to be a member of a superhero council called the Illuminati, which was formed during the Kree–Skrull War to deal with threats to Earth.
+During the "Son of M" storyline, Quicksilver steals a canister of Terrigen crystals from Attilan, with Black Bolt and the rest of the Royal Family attempting to retrieve it.

 Black Bolt also rejects the Superhuman Registration Act and refuses to become involved in the ensuing "Civil War."
 Courtesy of the hero Sentry, Black Bolt monitors the situation.
 In the limited series Silent War, the US military attacks the Inhumans to prevent them from retrieving the crystals.
 Believing the stolen crystals should be returned to Attilan, Black Bolt issues a warning to the United States concerning further acts of aggression, and eventually launches an offensive against the nation.
 Gorgon and other Inhumans are captured during the attack, which prompts Black Bolt to personally head a team to rescue his subjects and retrieve the crystals.
 While the mission is successful, Maximus takes advantage of the situation and overthrows and temporarily incarcerates Black Bolt.